 Did you know that the average Brit is likely to have six jobs in their lifetime?
 And, with the nature of the modern workplace, millennials could have more than 12.
 With every company having their own workplace pension scheme, that means you’re also likely to get new pensions at the same rate.

 Keeping up with that many pensions is a mammoth task.
-So, it’s no wonder that according to ABI (the Association of British Insurers), there were over £19 billion worth of lost pensions in the UK as of 2019, and this was simply because people had moved house!
-And since a few years have passed since then, there could be even more pension pots that have been forgotten about.
+So, it’s no wonder that according to the latest figures from ABI (the Association of British Insurers), there is a whopping £26.6 billion sitting in lost pension pots in the UK!

 With that in mind, we wouldn’t be surprised if you’ve wondered, “can I find my pension even if I stopped paying into it years ago?”